idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 Next, the solution methodology is specified.
 Although the solid phase only includes time-independent kernels, the heat conduction is run as a transient because nekRS ultimately must be run as a transient (nekRS lacks a steady solver).
-A nonlinear tolerance of $10^{-8}$ is used for each solid time step, and the overall coupled simulation is considered converged once the relative change in the solution between time steps is less than $6\times10^{-3}$.
+A nonlinear tolerance of $10^{-6}$ is used for each solid time step, and the overall coupled simulation is considered converged once the relative change in the solution between steps is less than $5\times10^{-4}$.
 Finally, an output format of Exodus II is specified.

 !listing /pbfhr/reflector/conduction/solid.i